edm00se/astro-blog/src/content/blog/2014-08-25-custom-JSON-with-Java-sized-XAgent.md

 ---
-title: 'Completing the Circle: Custom JSON Data from Java'
+title: "Completing the Circle: Custom JSON Data from Java"
-description: 'an all-Java way of using XAgents for the JSON data you were looking for'
+description: "an all-Java way of using XAgents for the JSON data you were looking for"
 pubDatetime: 2014-08-25
 published: true
-tags: ['xpages', 'domino', 'java', 'json', 'data', 'xagent', 'rest', 'angularjs']
+tags:
+  ["xpages", "domino", "java", "json", "data", "xagent", "rest", "angularjs"]
 category: xpages
 permalink: /custom-JSON-with_Java-sized-XAgent/
 redirect_from: /xpages/custom-JSON-with-Java-sized-XAgent/